- Used to treat acid reflux and heartburn

 No Hidden Costs

-Pantoprazole is a PPI medication.
+Nexium is a PPI medication.
 It is a class of drug that is known as proton pump inhibitors.
 This medicine reduces acid in the stomach and is commonly used for the treatment of indigestion, acid reflux, and heartburn.
-Pantoprazole is widely taken to treat stomach ulcers to treat stomach ulcers too.
+Nexium is widely taken to treat stomach ulcers to treat stomach ulcers too.

 What is Acid Reflux?